 Additionally, I loved Liv.
 I know that some Readers will not be into her, but I like this type of main character.
 What can I say?
 I like characters that are flawed.
 Maybe they drink too much, maybe they’re a little selfish or rude, but they’re always interesting and they have a lot of room to grow.

 The House of Light, or HoL, as Liv calls it, has a very distinct cult-like vibe.
 This was super interesting.
 I always think I am going to enjoy books revolving around a cult and I often am disappointed.

 This one was probably one of the most interesting books that I have read involving fictional cult-like activities.
 Many of the aspects of HoL reminded me a lot of Scientology, which was even mentioned in the book; the fact that the two were similar.

 Overall, I really enjoyed this one.
 It’s the type of story that is going to sit with me too.
 Very well done by, Dolan-Leach.
 A little long-winded, but a super fun journey nevertheless.

-Thank you so much to the publisher, Berkley, for providing me with a copy of this to read and review.
+Thank you so much to the publisher, Ballantine Books, for providing me with a copy to read and review.
 I am looking forward to picking up more from this author!